About Raquy’s Art

 The themes of Raquy’s paintings include henna hands, camels, demons, dragons, Ottoman characters, biblical characters, puppets, geometrical shapes, musical instruments, medallions, music, maps, Jaffa, Jerusalem and Istanbul.

-One of the most fascinating aspects of Raquy's work is her creation of illuminated music manuscripts.
+Raquy has created a series of illuminated music manuscripts.
 Inspired by the style typically used for text manuscripts, these paintings showcase excerpts from Raquy’s own melodic compositions, as well as traditional music. thus organically combining her two beloved art forms.

 Raquy's innovative use of Islamic art techniques in Judaica is a true testament to the beauty and compatibility of cultures, inviting us all to appreciate the similarities of our shared human experience.